 Deadlines related to thesis deposit are listed on the Graduate College Thesis and Dissertation Calendar.

 How is departmental approval of a thesis communicated to the Graduate College?

-There are two important parts to the departmental approval process: The Thesis/Dissertation Approval (TDA) form and the Departmental Format Approval (DFA) notice.
-The TDA form indicates that the master’s adviser or doctoral committee has approved the thesis or dissertation for deposit with the Graduate College, while the DFA notice indicates that the thesis format has been reviewed and approved by the assigned thesis format reviewer for the student’s program.
-(The TDA form replaced the Certificate of Committee Approval, or the “red-bordered form”.)
+There are two important parts to the departmental approval process: content approval and format approval.
+By signing the Thesis/Dissertation Approval (TDA) form the master’s adviser or doctoral committee indicates content approval of the thesis or dissertation.
+Submission of the TDA indicates that the thesis format has been reviewed and approved by the assigned thesis format reviewer for the student’s program.

 Didn’t we already submit the TDA form after the student’s defense?

 You may be thinking of the Final Exam Result (FER) form, which indicates the result of the doctoral final examination.
 A doctoral student may have passed the final exam on the condition that further revisions to the dissertation be completed prior to deposit.
 The TDA form indicates that the committee has determined the dissertation is ready for deposit.

 What signatures are required on the TDA form?